The $W\ell\nu$-vertex corrections to W-boson mass in the R-parity violating MSSM: Abstract

 \section{Abstract}

-{ }Inspired by the astonishing $7\sigma$ discrepancy between the recent CDF-II measurement and the Standard Model prediction on the mass of $W$-boson, we investigate the unique $\lambda'$- corrections to the vertex of $\mu\to\nu_\mu e\bar{\nu_e}$ decay in the context of the $R$-parity violating minimal supersymmetric standard model.
+{ }Inspired by the astonishing $7\sigma$ discrepancy between the recent CDF-II measurement and the standard model prediction on the mass of $W$-boson, we investigate the $\lambda'$-corrections to the vertex of $\mu\to\nu_\mu e\bar{\nu_e}$ decay in the context of the $R$-parity violating minimal supersymmetric standard model.
 These corrections can raise the $W$-boson mass independently.
-Combined with recent $Z$-pole measurements, $m_W\lesssim 80.38$~GeV can be reached.
-We find that these vertex corrections cannot explain the CDF result entirely.
-However, these corrections, together with the oblique ones, can increase $m_W$ to around $80.422$~GeV, which is accordant with the CDF result at the edge of $1\sigma$ level.
+Combined with recent $Z$-pole and kaon decay measurements, $m_W \lesssim 80.37$~GeV can be reached.
+We find that these vertex corrections cannot explain the CDF result entirely at the $2\sigma$ and even $3\sigma$ levels.
+However, these corrections together with the oblique contributions can be accordant with the CDF-II result and relevant bounds at the $3\sigma$ level.